sebastian-software/edgeapp/readme.md

 More: [Homepage](https://facebook.github.io/jest/) | [Getting Started](https://facebook.github.io/jest/docs/getting-started.html)

-## Patterns
+## Conventions

 ### File Names

-Please name all assets (images, fonts, json) in lowercase aka kebap-case => `foo-bar-baz.svg`
+All assets (images, fonts, json) are named in lowercase aka kebap-case => `foo-bar-baz.svg`

-JS and CSS filenames should be camelcase.
-First character should only be uppercase when the file is exporting/defining a component/class.
+JavaScript and CSS filenames should be camelcase e.g. `defaultFonts.css`.
+First character should only be uppercase when the file is exporting/defining a component/class e.g. `MyComponent.css`.

 ### Prefer Stateless Components.